For all listed attractions:

 Groups can tour these homes and enjoy the beautiful architecture and period furnishings, including furniture, silver, and porcelain from the China trade.
 Special events are also held on the landscaped grounds.

-Hours: Tuesday - Sunday 10 am - 5 pm (open Fridays until 8:45, but not Rodin Museum).
+Open Tuesday - Sunday 10 am - 5 pm, with some galleries open Wedensday and Friday until 8:45.
 Closed Mondays and Thanksgiving, Christmas, New Year's and Independence Day.
 Call for hours of operation of the Park Houses.
 Most are seasonal.
+Call to confirm hours and admission before vsiting.

-Admission: Adults $12.00, Seniors (62+) $9.00, Students with ID and Children 13 - 18 $8.00, and Children under 13 FREE.
-Admission is FREE (pay what you wish) on Sundays.
+Pay what you wish on the first Sundays of each month and on Wednesdays after 5 pm.
 There may be an additional charge for entrance to special exhibitions.
 Individual art classes and some family programs priced separately.

-Group Rates Same for general admission.
-Additional charge for Group Collection Tours, call.
-Call for details on School Programs..
+Group Rates same for general admission, except there is an additional charge for the Rodin Museum and for Group Collection Tours.
+Call for details on group rates and School Programs..

-Group Reservations: 2 weeks for tours, up to 12 weeks for programs (spring & fall busiest).
+Group Reservations: At least 2 weeks in advance for guided tours, up to 12 weeks for programs (spring and fall are busiest).

 Lunch: Restaurant and Espresso Bar at Museum.
 School Groups can bring bagged lunch.